Learn Anatomy to Improve Drawing the Human Body

-The key to improving is to do our best and put our heart into what we do.
-Anatomy is not an easy subject, but I hope that this article can be a quick guide for you and get you in the mood to keep learning.
+The key to improving your drawings is to do your best and put your heart into your art.
+Anatomy is a challenging subject, but I hope that this article can be a quick guide for you and get you in the mood to keep learning.
 Let’s start with the building blocks of the human figure:

-The spine is the body’s support, also allowing motion in the torso.
+The spine is the body’s support and also allows motion in the torso.
 Its vertical shape differentiates humans from other species.
 It is not a straight line, but a curve.
-Its shape makes the pelvis and the rib cage tilt slightly.
+Its form makes the pelvis and the rib cage tilt slightly.
 Let’s divide it up into three parts to see it better:

 - Cervical spine — supports and provides mobility to the head